6 Resources for When Your Child Is Behind in Math

 5. Puzzles

 You probably didn’t expect this tip, right?
-While it’s definitely not the kind of tip you’d expect, I think puzzles are a huge part to developing a mathematical mind.
+Puzzles contribute to developing a mathematical mind.
 First you have to remember that math problems are puzzles, so by learning Sudoku or putting together a 3D puzzle, you are cultivating a mathematical mind.
 Every time your child makes the decision to keep trying the puzzle even after it gets hard, your child is learning to keep working at that math problem that gives them trouble.
 Secondly, solving puzzles like Kakuro and math riddles literally gives kids practice on basic skills like adding and subtracting without the monotony of flashcards.

 6. Read Your Math

-The Life of Fred series teaches math concepts through a story format, which really seems to help children who are more literacy-minded.
+The Life of Fred series teaches mathematical concepts through a story format, which really seems to help children who are more literacy-minded.
 It’s also just a really fun series.